aosp-hybris/uniqstack/README.md

-CopyCat
+UniqStack
 ============

-CopyCat is QtWaylandCompositor origin based on luna-next and lipstick.
+UniqStack is QtWaylandCompositor origin based on luna-next and lipstick.

 Debugging/Profiling